 Finocchiona PGI is inextricably linked to Tuscany.
 Its origins date back to the Middle Ages, when fennel seeds, which were easily found in the fields, were used as a substitute for the rarer and more expensive pepper.
 Already well-known and appreciated in Fifteenth century Tuscany, both by the general population and in aristocratic circles, it is has been suggested that even Machiavelli was particularly fond of this cold cut.
 Many historical references to the use of the term “Finocchiona” (in Italian fennel is finocchio) can be found in nineteenth and twentieth century works: in 1875 it was cited in Vocabolario della lingua parlata by Rigutini and Fanfani, and in the Dizionario Pirro Giacchi, published in 1878.
 Another reference can be found in the Dizionario Enciclopedico Italiano, published in 1956 by the encyclopaedia publishing house founded by Giovanni Treccani, where Finocchiona is defined as “Salume tipico toscano” (typical Tuscan charcuterie product).

 Finocchiona PGI should be kept in a cool place or in the refrigerator, with the cut end covered with a cloth to maintain the fresh and soft characteristics of the product.
-Finocchiona PGI is traditionally eaten with unsalted Tuscan bread, which enhances the aroma of fennel, but it is also excellent with focaccia bread and salty flat bread, accompanied by cooked vegetables or vegetables preserved in oil and Tuscan pecorino cheese.
+Finocchiona PGI is traditionally eaten with Pane Toscano PDO, an unsalted bread that enhances the aroma of fennel, but it is also excellent with focaccia bread and salty flat bread, accompanied by cooked vegetables or vegetables preserved in oil and Tuscan pecorino cheese.
 It pairs perfectly with the local red wines, leaving a fresh sensation and unmistakable aromas on the palate.

 Finocchiona PGI is characterized by the unmistakable and pronounced aroma of the fennel seeds and/or flowers used in the mince, from which the name “Finocchiona” derives, and for the expert processing that ensures the exceptional softness of each slice.